 Music of the Ancient World, Middle Ages, Renaissance, and Baroque.
 Forms, techniques, media, and aesthetic elements as fundamentals of style.
 An examination of music and music theory from classical antiquity through the middle of the 18th century, including the diffusion of early Christian chant, the rise of mainstream sacred polyphony in Paris during the twelfth and thirteenth centuries, the spread of sacred and secular forms during the late Middle Ages, the influence of English style on the French-Flemish composers who would dominate sacred musical style in the fifteenth and early sixteenth centuries, the appearance of important Italian composers in the late Renaissance, the national manifestations of Renaissance and early Baroque secular forms, and the international High Baroque style of Vivaldi, Bach, Handel, and Rameau.
-Meets the Critical Perspectives: The West in Time requirement.
-(Not offered 2017-18).
+(Not offered 2020-21).

 Prerequisite: consent of instructor & 199.
 Music 315 & 316 TOGETHER equals 'W' credit.